noel1uk/CV/README.md

 ## Noel Vock

-I'm passionate about solving problems with code and for the past few years I've been running a small honey retail business in part to have a live environment in which learn to code.
-I'm looking for a role where I can get to grips with a wide array of challenges and solve problems  in an ambitious company, working with people who love to create things and solve problems with code.
+I'm passionate about solving problems with code and for the past few years I have created and been running a small honey retail business in part to have a live environment in which learn to code.
+I'm an aspiring full stack developer and have worked steadfastly the past few years to gain skills in html, css, PHP and MySQL.
+I can edit, create and expand these with precision, creatively solve problems and speed up business procedures by, for instance, linking PayPal sales to an automated response system to display on screen or in the admin section of a website.
+I can work with databases, construct user login systems etc. I'm looking for a role where I can get to grips with a wide array of challenges and where I get to solve problems in an ambitious company, working with people who love to create things and solve problems with code.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.